-Real estate professionals, such as Sajan Hansji, understand the importance of identifying the best location for a hotel development, because the area you choose will determine how successful a company will be.
-If the location isn’t popular with tourists, the hotel will not become a popular option for travellers.
+Real estate professionals, such as Sajan Hansji, understand the importance of identifying the best location for a hotel development.
+The area you choose will determine how successful a company will be.
+If the location isn’t popular with tourists, the hotel will not become a popular option for travelers.

 Care for Your Staff

 Never underestimate the importance of hard working employees.
 While they are the biggest company expense, they can also be the greatest asset for your business.
 So, care for them and they will care for your company.

 You might not have started the hospitality company yet, but that doesn’t mean you shouldn’t create an exit strategy.
 While you will be excited to hit the ground running, a day might come when you decide to move on to other projects.
 So know how you will say goodbye to the company when you decide the time is right to leave.